Twitter X

 <meta property="og:image" content="https://assets.gregle.dev/projects/metatags/break-kings.jpg" />

-Some past websites implemented their own version of open graph tags, specific to their domain.
-For example, there once was a company called Twitter, they implemented their own meta tag system.
-Though that original website is long gone now, it's tags are still blindly used by other social media platforms and, when used in conjunction with the more standard Open Grah tags (and because of the cascading nature of them), it can be used to target specific messaging to userbases.
+</head> Some past websites implemented their own version of open graph tags, specific to their domain.
+For example, there once was a company called Twitter; they implemented their own meta tag system.
+Though that original website is long gone now, its tags are still blindly used by other social media platforms, and when used in conjunction with the more standard Open Graph tags (and because of the cascading nature of them), they can be used to target specific messaging to user bases.
 While still showing the OG and basic descriptions on other platforms.
-It's important to note though that you as a developer can't control what tag meta data scrappers use or how it gets scrapped in general.
-Some platforms take the first ':image' definition found, some look for the last, some look specifically for a whole tag (ie: 'og:*, or twitter:*'), so best I suggest both wrapping your twitter troll message with duplicated og tags above and below, and to not over do it with your targetted messaging.
+It's important to note, though, that you as a developer can't control what tag metadata scrappers use or how it gets scrapped in general.
+Some platforms take the first ':image' definition found, some look for the last, and some look specifically for a whole tag (i.e., 'og:*' or 'twitter:*'), so I suggest both wrapping your Twitter troll message with duplicated og tags above and below and not overdoing it with your targeted messaging.